In this guide we’ll take a look at the best scroll saws for the UK market.

 More Detailed Scroll Saw Reviews

-This scroll saw features a variable speed making it a versatile piece of kit that can be used for cutting wood, metal and plastics.
+This Record Power SS16V Scroll Saw features a variable speed making it a versatile piece of kit that can be used for cutting wood, metal and plastics.

-The machine can be used with a variety of blades including pinned and pinless blades.
+The scroll saw can be used with a variety of blades including pinned and pinless blades.
 The blades are easy to attach and take down.

 The solid aluminium table and safety clamp make this saw sturdy to use and there is little vibration even when using faster speeds.
 The machine is quiet in use and the dust extraction is very effective.
 The table tilts from 0 – 45 degrees allowing you to make bevel cuts easily.
 The flexible work light helps you to see what you are doing.
 This saw has plenty of power and can handle even sheet steel with relative ease.

-This is an easy to use tool that is capable of creating very intricate work.
+This is an easy to use scroll saw that is capable of creating very intricate work.
 Making cut outs is easy as the blade can be inserted through a drill hole.
-Overall an excellent addition to the workshop.
+Overall it’s an excellent addition to the workshop and it wins top spot for the best scroll saw for the UK market!

-This versatile two in one saw is a good quality tool that can also be used in hand, thanks to its detachable fretsaw.
+This Dremel Moto-Saw MS20 Compact Scroll Saw is a good quality tool that can also be used in hand, thanks to its detachable fretsaw.

 The variable speed makes it easy to cut a range of materials including soft wood, hard wood and metal.
 It comes with 5 blades suitable for cutting wood and metal as well as a parallel guide and clamps.
 Everything is neatly packaged in a case.

-This is a great tool for light use but for more substantial applications you may need to go for a more heavy-duty model.
+This is one of the best scroll saws for light use; but for more substantial applications you may need to go for a more heavy-duty model.

-This is a more substantial scroll saw that features a cast iron base for extra stability.
+This Lumberjack SS405 Bench Top Scroll Saw is a more substantial scroll saw that features a cast iron base for extra stability.
 It also has a variable speed, inbuilt work light and air blower.
 The unit is quiet in use, does not vibrate too much, especially on slower speeds, and feels sturdy.
 It also has a work piece hold down foot to secure the material as you work.

-This variable speed scroll saw features a solid base that can be fixed to the workbench for extra stability.
+This Einhell TC-SS 405E 120W Scroll Saw features a solid base that can be fixed to the workbench for extra stability.
 The table is adjustable up to 45 degrees and there is a work piece hold down foot.

-This scroll saw is easy to use and has a quick release function to allow for easy blade changing.
+This FERM 90W Scroll Saw is easy to use and has a quick release function to allow for easy blade changing.
 The product comes with 10 blades and is suitable for use with pinned and pinless blades.

-This saw does not have a variable speed; however, it still offers great value for money.
+The scroll saw does not have a variable speed; however, it still offers excellent value for money. if you are looking for the best scroll saw for the UK market on a budget, this might be just the ticket!

 Scroll Saw Buying Guide